Scottsdale offers so much more than just a great reputation for golf

 Scottsdale is legendary for golf, and it’s a big economic and tourism driver locally.
 The Waste Management Phoenix Open is the most-attended tournament in the world, with an annual attendance at 500,000.
 The legendary 16th hole has a temporary stadium that manifests around it each year, so popular that the city is considering making it permanent.
-But of course, baseball spring training for several pro teams and the local Scottsdale Scorpions is another huge draw, along with the wonderful baseball traditions and culture built up over the years – including restaurants like Pink Pony and Don & Charlie’s, which showcase memorabilia dating back to the 1950s and lure diners as much for the history as the good food.
-College football fans come down for the Fiesta Bowl and the Cactus Bowl at University of Phoenix Stadium in adjacent Glendale.
+But of course, baseball spring training for several pro teams and the local Scottsdale Scorpions is another huge draw, along with the wonderful baseball traditions and culture built up over the years – including restaurants like Don & Charlie’s, which showcase memorabilia dating back to the 1950s and lure diners as much for the history as the good food.
+College football fans come down for the Fiesta Bowl and the Cactus Bowl, which re-branded as the Cheez-It Bowl in August 2018, at University of Phoenix Stadium in adjacent Glendale.

 Most people don’t think about Scottsdale having a waterfront, but it’s one of the best local draws, a point where canals that date back 1500 years to Native American inhabitants converge to create a thriving spot downtown, a live-work-play destination modeled on San Antonio’s River Walk.
 Scottsdale is also built along the Indian Bend Wash Greenbelt, a floodplain turned into parks, lakes, paths and golf courses meandering through Scottsdale.
 It’s a world-renown flood control project turned outstanding greenspace.
 “And of course, there’s the exquisite McDowell Sonoran Preserve, which offers up 30,000 acres of lush desert environment, complete with flora and animal herds, attached to a national forest the size of Rhode Island,” says Mike Phillips.
 “All that, and its close by residential, shopping areas and the airport.”

 Parks and Recreation